 Legend: art.
 10.1. is a key part of the revision taking on board recent state-of-the-art in the ICT technology in application to measuring instruments, especially to smart metering systems.
-It provides for a wide range of options for manufacturers to be used, formulated in the most general form.
-Practical implementations might be difficult, especially when any requirements to operational systems of the electronic devices are to be given.
-In the current MID text other forms of readout of measured values (material measures, CSMs) are not explicitly mentioned - added (green colour).
+It provides for a wide range of technical solutions based on the current state of the art for manufacturers to be used, formulated in the most general form.
+On the other hand, a basic technical specification has to be given if the applicability of various solutions to instrument-specific annexes should be given, as required by a number of commentators - it should be used definitely in MI-003 and possibly in MI-002 and MI-004 at this stage.
+The current MID text is extremely technologically dependent, even to such an extent that other forms of readout of measured values (material measures, CSMs) than a display are not supported at all - added.